 Humans rely greatly on the information obtained through the eyes.
 Neuropsychologists call this process “visual object recognition” and is such a complex mechanism that it likely depends on a multitude of other cognitive processes, like language, attention, memory, conceptual reasoning, etc. So it’s by no means a small feat.

-According to the guidelines on early childhood development of the American Academy of Pediatrics and the Centers for Disease Control and Prevention, although your 2- or 3-year-old might not yet be able to correctly pronounce or recall the names of different shapes or particular colors, at about 26 months of age, you’ll start noticing how he is able to point or otherwise identify objects that resemble circles, triangles, or squares.
-As you child’s language skills progresses as well, you can expect him to start naming a couple of colors approaching the 4-years mark.
+According to the guidelines on early childhood development of the American Academy of Pediatrics and the Centers for Disease Control and Prevention, although your 2- or 3-year-old might not yet be able to correctly pronounce or recall the names of different shapes or particular colors, at about 26 months of age, you’ll start noticing how they are able to point or otherwise identify objects that resemble circles, triangles, or squares.
+As you child’s language skills progresses as well, you can expect them to start naming a couple of colors approaching the 4-years mark.